kevin1024/vcrpy/README.md

 * `responses`: A list of the responses made.
 * `play_count`: The number of times this cassette has had a response played back
-* `play_counts`: A collections.Counter showing the number of times each response has been played back, indexed by the request
 * `response_of(request)`: Access the response for a given request.

 The Request object has the following properties